Chart Color Schemes

 Irymple has a typical household mix, with a higher-than-average median household size

-Family households constitute 76.7% of all households, including 36.6% couples with children, 30.5% couples without children, and 8.6% single parent families.
-Non-family households comprise the remaining 23.3%, with lone person households at 21.2% and group households making up 1.8%.
-The median household size is 2.7 people, larger than the Rest of Vic. average of 2.4.
+Family households constitute 76.7% of all households, consisting of 36.6% couples with children, 30.5% couples without children, and 8.6% single parent families.
+Non-family households account for the remaining 23.3%, with lone person households at 21.2% and group households comprising 1.8% of the total.
+The median household size is 2.7 people, which is larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households